myspc-development/artpulse-management/README.md

 🧭 Organization Onboarding — `[ap_register_organization]` shortcode to collect org sign-ups, auto-assign creators, notify admins, and promote follow/favorite actions
 🏗️ Organization Builder — `[ap_org_builder]` shortcode for approved org owners to edit profiles, manage media, preview, publish, and submit events

+## Continuous integration & upgrade audit

+GitHub Actions runs full plugin CI and an upgrade audit on every push and pull request.
+The audit step executes `composer audit:upgrades`, fails the workflow if any checklist item regresses, and writes `reports/upgrade_audit.md`.
+The resulting Markdown report is uploaded as an artifact on CI and can be reviewed locally by running the same Composer command.

 ## Organization upgrade workflow

 Members start from the dashboard upgrade card.
 Requesting an upgrade creates a